 One of the worst things about dismantling a pallet is taking those rusty, bent nails out without damaging the wood.
 It’s hard work and some of those critters just don’t want to budge.
-We keep all the nails in a huge tin and re-use them to create a wood stain.
-Just put them in a water and vinegar mix and wait a few days 😉 We’ve also added some of them to our eco-prints to create unique art pieces with the help of Mother Nature.
-Or you can turn them into a rusty cross with this easy tutorial.
+But those nails are worth saving because you make all kinds of things from them.
+We re-use them to create gorgeous eco-prints and they make the most adorable legs too 😉 They can also be repurposed into a rusty cross with this easy tutorial.

-These are really easy to do and make lovely gifts too.
+These are really quick to do and make lovely gifts too.

 To make a rusty cross you’ll need a whole bunch of old nails.
 Make sure they’re two different lengths.
 You’ll also need some copper wire and wire cutters.

 Start off by making a small loop in the copper wire.
 Place the loop at the top of 2 long nails as shown below.

 Carefully wind the wire around the nails and the tail bit of the loop.
 Copper wire is really soft so you shouldn’t have any problems.